odoo/odoo/doc/list-view.rst

     This method resolves any pending edition when invoked, before starting a new edition.

+    :param record: record to edit, or null to create a new record
     :type record: :js:class:`~openerp.web.list.Record`
+    :param EditOptions options:
     :returns: delegate to the form used for the edition

 .. js:function:: openerp.web.ListView.save_edition